9dots/auto-yield/Readme.md

 - `code` - code to transform
 - `globalGens` - array of global names or object names that are generators or have generators
 - `secondOrderGens` - array of functions that return generators
-- `userFnName` - string of call function wrapper or function determining call function wrapper string
+- `userFnNameOrGetter` - string of call function wrapper or function determining call function wrapper string, function accepts one argument that is the name of the function node that is being called (path.node.callee.name).

 **Returns:** transformed code